This is a notice for site visitors.

 • Modify your traditional tax and financial statement engagement letters to include language that specifically disclaims the firm’s involvement in assisting clients with CTA compliance under the terms of that agreement, as any such CTA-related services that a firm deems appropriate to perform should be covered under a separate stand-alone CTA engagement letter.
 See CAMICO’s suggested disclaimer language below:

 Starting in 2024, the Corporate Transparency Act (“CTA”) mandates certain entities (primarily small and medium-size businesses) created in or registered to do business in the United States report information about their beneficial owners — the individuals who ultimately own or control a company — to the Financial Crimes Enforcement Network (“FinCEN”).
-Management is responsible for <Client>’s compliance with the CTA, if applicable to its business, and for ensuring that any required reporting of beneficial ownership information is timely filed with FinCEN as required by the CTA.
-Our firm’s services under the terms of this agreement do NOT include any advising or consulting related to your entity’s compliance with the CTA.
+Management is responsible for <Client>’s compliance with the CTA, if applicable to its business, and for ensuring that any required reporting of beneficial ownership information (including the initial filing and any required ongoing updates and/or corrected reports that may be necessary) is timely filed with FinCEN as required by the CTA.
+Our firm’s services under the terms of this agreement do NOT include any advising, consulting, or submission of any required reporting related to your entity’s compliance with the CTA.

 • Prepare your own firm for compliance if you are deemed to be a reporting company under currently promulgated CTA guidance.